 I spoke to Bek about how she got to be doing her food blog and she’s generously created this autumn / winter inspired recipe for me to share with you.

-Can you tell us some background on who you are, and how you got to be doing what you’re doing?
+Tell us some background on you and how you got to be doing what you’re doing

 What does mindful eating mean to you?